Last Updated on March 1, 2023 by Luke Feldbrugge

 National K9 Veterans Day

-March 13th is a day that honors the heroes explicitly with a furry cape that are born and bred to save lives.
+March 13th is a day that honors the heroes with a furry cape.
 Whether in the police force or the military, K9s work just as hard as humans to serve and protect their country.

 Chasing criminals, sniffing out harmful drugs, tracking those who seem to have vanished without a trace, and more, so we owe them our respect.
-They have abilities that humans do not, which makes them a significant asset to our country.
+They have abilities that humans do not, which makes them a significant asset to our military and law enforcement, in the service of our country.

 Why March 13th?